 The Main Supports Z and R may need to be adjusted before, during and after cooling and before warming the magnet.
 Follow the vendors procedure as needed to keep the supports properly adjusted throughout the cool down and or warm up processes.

-The preloads on the radial and axial supports will be verified prior to cooldown.
+There will be no preload on the axial supports prior to cooldown.
+They must be slack at the start.
+Follow the vendor provided procedure to set the appropriate amount of slack.

 Adjustment of the cold mass supports during cooldown is not expected.

+For cooldown procedure; the limits for the supports are listed below * Radial supports alarm at 65kN; load not to exceed 100kN * Axial supports alarm at 5kN; load not to exceed 7.5kN

 PID/Interlock Initial Verification